jatin-98/form-validations/README.md

 # Form Validation

-This code snippet demonstrates a basic form validation implementation using JavaScript and jQuery.
+This code snippet demonstrates a basic form validation implementation using jQuery.
 It validates various types of form fields such as required fields, number fields, letter fields, and email fields before submitting the form.

 ## Usage